JereNwa/learn-to-code-in-html/index.md

 The other option is to use a file hosting website (such as cubeupload), then set `src` to the URL of the image.
 This one takes more time than the other one.

-Now the task for this part is to make a website like this one by with this image below:
+Now the task for this part is to make a website like [this one](/html/img-tag.html) with this image below:

 <img src="https://github.com/user-attachments/assets/3d9140b5-df24-49b4-83e9-81ef5c9d8862" width=200><br/>
 (The link is https://github.com/user-attachments/assets/3d9140b5-df24-49b4-83e9-81ef5c9d8862) Also, due to that fact that this file is large, make sure to add another attribute `width` to make it smaller.
 Most favourably set it to 200.<br/>
 Also, if you want a title in the website, use the `<h1>` tag that I mentioned earlier.
 If you're stuck, open devtools by pressing Ctrl + Shift + I (Windows) or ⌘+⌥+I (Mac), then click 'Elements'.

+Make sure to put it in the `img-tag.html` file!